-We research and develop various technologies in the field of non-destructive testing that range from conventional two-dimensional radioscopy and three-dimensional computed tomography, to optical technologies, among others for inspecting surfaces.
+We research and develop various technologies in the field of non-destructive testing that range from conventional two-dimensional radioscopy and three-dimensional computed tomography and magnet resonance methods, to optical technologies, among others for inspecting surfaces.

 Computed tomography (CT)

 The term computed tomography is a combination of the words “computer” and “tomography,” where “tomography” means imaging different regions of the examined object by sections.
 A modern CT scanner can display sections of or an entire object in just a few minutes.
 As with conventional X-rays, computed tomography is based on the attenuation of X-rays by different materials in the object.
 A CT scanner operates by rotating the object between the X-ray tube and the X-ray detector, whereby the part of the object being examined is scanned by a cone-shaped X-ray beam.
 The attached detector captures the more or less attenuated X-rays from the object and forwards them to a computer for reconstruction and processing.
 The computer then generates cross-sectional images, or “slices,” from the measured values.
 Systems with area detectors can record several layers simultaneously, which considerably speeds up the examination process.
 Whereas in the past only two-dimensional slices were computed, today’s systems usually generate three-dimensional volume datasets, which allow computations that go beyond the layer levels for a vivid three-dimensional representation of the object.